-The code of conduct (the code) sets out standards of conduct and professionalism expected from building certifiers when performing building certifying functions in Queensland.
+The code sets out standards of conduct and professionalism expected from building certifiers when performing building certifying functions in Queensland.

-Section 129(2) of the Building Act 1975, provides that the chief executive of the Department of Housing and Public Works may make or amend the code of conduct for building certifiers.
-The code of conduct must be complied with and the performance of building certifiers may be measured against it.
+Section 32 of the Building Act 1975, as amended by the Plumbing and Drainage Act 2002, provides that the chief executive of the Department of Infrastructure and Planning must make a code of conduct with which building certifiers must comply and by which the performance of building certifiers may be measured.